InvasiveH8ter/NASDM/README.md

 # Recent updates:

-Repository includes a setup file which creates your Conda environment and installs required packages.
+- Repository includes a setup file which creates your Conda environment and installs required packages.
+- Data is directly sourced from USGS NAS API at time of running the model.
+This allows the most current data to be used and any taxa can be modeled by changing the species ID value.
-Earth Engine is only used to produce your initial RSD predictor variables.
+- Earth Engine is only used to produce your initial RSD predictor variables.

 # There is now a Shiny App version which can be downloaded via this link: